 You might be spending the night during your one day in Phoenix, so you’ll need a hotel!
 When I choose a hotel, I’m looking for a few things: affordability, cleanliness, a convenient location, and cool amenities in that order.

 The Hilton Garden Inn Phoenix Downtown delivers on all those counts.
 It has a great location, it has a great restaurant, and it’s in a historic building where Psycho was filmed.
 (The non-murdery parts of Psycho.)
+It will be the perfect home base for your time exploring Phoenix.

 One Day in Phoenix